Tharak01/PDFToolKit/README.md

 - `pdfplumber`: Required for PDF to Excel conversion
 - `pdf2docx`: Required for PDF to Word conversion
-- `requests`: Required for Discord logging integration
+- `discord-logger-handler`: Required for Discord logging integration

 ## Contributing